dintifla/dintifla.github.io/_pages/cv.md

 {% include base_path %}

-Please get in touch with me for my complete CV.
+Please get in touch for my full CV, or visit my [LinkedIn](www.linkedin.com/in/flavio-d-intino-505937165) profile for more details.